Are snagging surveys worth the time and cost?

 When should you commission a snagging survey?

 Property investments UK recommends getting a snagging survey done before the sale of the house is completed.
-Doing so gives homeowners more leverage with housebuilders and developers, who may be more likely to fix issues whilst payment is still outstanding.
+Doing so gives homeowners more leverage with housebuilders and developers, who may be more likely to fix issues while the final payment is still outstanding.
 However, housebuilders have a legal obligation to repair construction issues, so they should respond to snagging surveys at any point within the warranty period.

-Is there an opportunity to make or commission a snagging survey before the purchase of the house?
-Is resnagging every issue necessary, or are you satisfied with the initial improvements?
-Do you need a second opinion, or has the snagging company given sufficient evidence of repairs?
+Is there an opportunity to order a snagging survey before the purchase of the house?
+Is resnagging every issue necessary, or are you happy with the initial improvements?
+Do you need a second opinion, or has the snagging company given you enough evidence of repairs?